Skparab1/javascript-inkball/README.md

 - The video game inkball in JavaScript

 - drawing and ball moving works well
-  - however, only 3 lines can be drawn at one time...
-I tried increasing it but then its slow
+  - however, only 4 lines can be drawn at one time
+  - 4 lines should be enough but i can increase it

 - ball bounces in wrong direction